carlmw/cartographer/README.md

 `./bin/cmd.js http://example.com/foo.html`

-When the module is installed globally, Cartopgraher should be added to your path:
+When the module is installed globally, Cartographer should be added to your path:

 `cartographer http://example.com/foo.html`